petrugio/traveldestinations/README.md

     - Alt attributes added to all images.

-    - Meta data descriptions added to each internal page created.
+    - Meta-data descriptions added to each internal page created.

 <details>
 <summary>Screenshots</summary>
 <br>